xuemeiwei/Game-Design_Udacity/README.md

     - Parameters: user_name, email (optional)
     - Returns: Message confirming creation of the User.
     - Description: Creates a new User. user_name provided must be unique.
-Will raise a ConflictException if a user with that user_name already exists.
+Will raise a ConflictException if a user with that user_name already exists and also raise exception when email is invalid.

  - **new_game**
     - Path: 'game'